 How Did You Find out About Housesitting?

-In the year before beginning our housesitting adventure, we lived in a flat in the centre of Brighton.
+In the year before beginning our housesitting adventure, we lived in a flat in the center of Brighton.
 Our landlady told us about the company she works for – Trusted Housesitters, which is a Brighton-based housesitting company.

-Suze applied for a customer service role there, which she wasn’t successful in, but as part of the application process she received a year’s free membership to the site.
+Suze applied for a customer service role there, which she wasn’t successful in, but as part of the application process, she received a year’s free membership to the site.
 The job rejection became the best thing that could’ve happened for us as three months later, tired of the nonstop working lifestyle and looking for a change, we remembered we had that membership and gave up everything to hit the road to travel and housesit full time.